LamAnnieV/Jenkins/jenkins_node.md

 25. Click "Log"

-26. You should see the last line below if you were successful.
+26. You should see the last line below if you were successful

+27. Repeat above for "awsDeploy2"